jundalisay/superb/content/en/research/newton/principia/book-3/1-introduction.md

 This is immutable.

 Their gravity is diminished as they recede from the earth. -->

+> *Superphysics Note: Newton bases perception-effects on the immediate senses.
+This leads to causes which are limited to the 3 layers instead of all 5 layers since 2 of the upper layers are sensed by feelings instead of the eyes.

 ### Rule 4*: Induction from Phenomena over Imaginary Hypothesis